indocom/lumina/docs/after/residential-colleges.md

 - Diverse and inclusive community
 - A lot of opportunities to learn and grow

-_NOTE: Tembusu residents often brag that their residential college is the hardest to get into_
+_NOTE: Tembusu residents often said that their residential college is the hardest to get into_

 #### Location
 - 8-10 minutes walk to University Town internal bus stop